Parity (physics): Parity violation

 Wu, Ambler, Hayward, Hoppes, and Hudson (1957) found a clear violation of parity conservation in the beta decay of cobalt-60.
 As the experiment was winding down, with double-checking in progress, Wu informed Lee and Yang of their positive results, and saying the results need further examination, she asked them not to publicize the results first.
 However, Lee revealed the results to his Columbia colleagues on 4 January 1957 at a "Friday lunch" gathering of the Physics Department of Columbia.
 Three of them, R. L. Garwin, L. M. Lederman, and R. M. Weinrich, modified an existing cyclotron experiment, and immediately verified the parity violation.
 They delayed publication of their results until after Wu's group was ready, and the two papers appeared back-to-back in the same physics journal.

 The discovery of parity violation explained the outstanding τ–θ puzzle in the physics of kaons.

 In 2010, it was reported that physicists working with the Relativistic Heavy Ion Collider had created a short-lived parity symmetry-breaking bubble in quark–gluon plasmas.
 An experiment conducted by several physicists in the STAR collaboration, suggested that parity may also be violated in the strong interaction.
-It is predicted that this local parity violation manifests itself by chiral magnetic effect.
+It is predicted that this local parity violation manifests itself by the chiral magnetic effect.